wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-8.&emsp;As you come closer to a brother you approach me, and as you withdraw from him [a brother] I become distant to you.
+8. As you come closer to a brother you approach me, and as you withdraw from him [a brother] I become distant to you.
 <sup>2</sup>Salvation is a collaborative venture.
 <sup>3</sup>It [salvation] cannot be undertaken successfully by those who disengage themselves from the Sonship, because they [disengagers] are disengaging themselves [disengager’s-selves] from me.
 <sup>4</sup>God will come to you only as you will give Him [God] to your brothers.